AI Lead Scoring

 We start with a data audit.
 We pull your last 12 to 18 months of CRM history and look at which fields are consistently populated, which signals correlate with closed deals, and where the data is too inconsistent to use.
 Messy CRM data is the single biggest reason AI scoring projects fail.
 We fix the data problem before we build the model.

 The scoring model trains on your historical closed/lost data and produces weights for each signal type.
-We validate the model against a held-out set of deals before we ship it.
-If the model cannot beat a simple heuristic like age-in-stage on your data, we tell you and we do not ship it.
+We validate the model against a held-out set of deals before we build it.
+If the model cannot beat a simple heuristic like age-in-stage on your data, we tell you and we do not build it.

 Once the model is live, it writes scores back to your CRM as a native field your team already sees.
 We configure a threshold above which a score change triggers a notification to the sales lead.
 The system recalibrates monthly as new closed deals are added to the training set.